tonik173/behaviortree-example/README.md

 docker exec -it btcpp-env bash
 ```

-If this works, the `Terminator` terminal app launches.
+If this works, the `Terminator` (or the bash) terminal app launches.

 ### Compile examples (within docker)